Mitch McConnell Is Helping ‘Destroy The Establishment GOP,’ Commentator Says

 “It is in his political interest to have him gone.
 It is in the GOP interest to have him gone.
 The question is, do we get there?” a Republican member of Congress told the publication.

-Although McConnell has yet to publicly commit to voting to convict Trump, he is reportedly scared of the backlash from corporate America in response to the Capitol riots that paved the way for the second impeachment trial against the former president.
+Although McConnell has yet to publicly commit to voting to convict Trump, he is reportedly scared of the backlash from corporate America in response to the Capitol riots which paved the way for the second impeachment trial against the former president.

 Elsewhere, The Guardian reported that McConnell is facing pressure on how to handle the forthcoming impeachment trial in the Senate.
 The publication noted that he faces dissidence from anti-establishment colleagues like Ted Cruz and Josh Hawley, who both supported Trump’s bid to overturn the results of the 2020 election.
 Although the outlet noted that McConnell has battled with Cruz and his allies before and was able to effectively deal with them, the politician now has less power amid pressures from other lawmakers.